HARSHITHSSHMM/NASSCOM_VSD_IAT_HARSHITH/README.md

 * Now, we are going to see inside the chip.<br/><br/>
 ![Screenshot 2024-10-10 124501](https://github.com/user-attachments/assets/dcf2f028-71ce-4125-9170-44b6c8b238d4)<br/><br/>

-* As shown in the image,we can see 'pads', 'core' , 'die'.
+* As shown in the image,we can see 'pads', 'core' , 'die'.<br/>
 -> PADS : These are used to complete interconnections between different chips or chip and the board.<br/>
 -> Core : It is the area where the design exist.<br/>
 -> Die  : It is the silicon wafer piece on which IC was fabricated.<br/>